ComputationalSystemsBiology/ExoProfiler/README.md

 -g \<GENOME_SEQ> | \--genome_seq \<GENOME_SEQ> | Reference genome sequence as FASTA file.
 If this optional argument is given, the consesus sequence is plotted at the bottom of profile and heatmap plots and the sequences fo all binding will be written to integer encoded matrix files.
 Note, while reading a fasta file the first time, an index file is build in the same directory for faster access.
 First execution can thus be slower.
 -of | \--output_seq | Write a genomic sequences in FASTA format for the binding site regions defined by --size and --order_by_score.

-??
--ob | \--output_bed | Write a BED file with the binding site regions defined by --size and --order_by_score.

 ##### Use case 4 : motif comparison (overlay mode)

 A shift distance, manually computed, can be used to shift sites by a given base pair number.